 If you have pain that doesn’t go away, is very intense, and/or is a new type of pain that you have never experienced before, it’s good to go and get a check-up.

-It could just be period or ovulation pain—but there’s no need to delay if you’re concerned.
+It could just be period or ovulation pain – but there’s no need to delay if you’re concerned.
+Better safe than sorry!

-The doctor may perform a pelvic exam, and in some cases, send you for an ultrasound, CT, or MRI scan so that they can see what’s going on.
+The doctor may perform a pelvic exam, and in some cases, send you for an ultrasound, CT, or MRI scan so that they can get a better understanding of what’s going on inside.

 How do I relieve pain in my left ovary?